 The class teacher and the SENDCo will develop a plan for your child.
-This may be a Learning Passport which will have specific targets for your child.
+This may be adaptations to their provision in class or it may be an Individual Provision Map which will have specific modifications and a learning plan for your child.
 The targets will involve the teacher, the teaching assistant, your child and yourself.
 It will be shared with you.
 The school leaders will monitor how effective this provision is.
 When necessary, the school will access additional help for your child, for example through outside agencies from the local authority or the health service.